thinkshout/thinkshout/blog/_posts/2018-06-26-welcome-2018-interns.md

 header-image-alt: "2018 Summer Interns"
 ---

-This summer, ThinkShout is once again participating in the [Emerging Leaders Internship](http://emergingleadersinternship.org/) (ELI) program, and three interns will be joining our team to learn all about client relations, building websites, digital strategy, and get their feet wet in consulting and agency life.
+This summer, ThinkShout is participating in the [Emerging Leaders Internship](http://emergingleadersinternship.org/) (ELI) program, and three interns will be joining our team to learn all about client relations, building websites, digital strategy, and get their feet wet in consulting and agency life.

 ELI provides these internship opportunities specifically to young adults from underrepresented / minority groups.
-We love them because they provide a pathway to give these talented individuals the experience and connections they need to advance in their careers in the Portland community and beyond.
+We love ELI because they provide a pathway to give these talented individuals the experience and connections they need to advance in their careers in the Portland community and beyond.

 We hosted interns last summer as well, launching our [ThinkShout Cares campaign](https://thinkshout.com/blog/2017/09/thinkshout-cares-wrap-up/).
 Through that, we gave our interns the opportunity to create a unique campaign (complete with campaign microsite, shopify integration, and marketing efforts) that raised money for  [p:ear](https://www.pearmentor.org/) and helped further their mission.
 It was a fun and rewarding project for both our team and the interns, and we’ll be kicking off a new project soon (stay tuned to see how that unfolds!).

 But for now, let’s introduce our interns….